-The competition showcases biological research in its many forms and settings.
-The photos are used to help the public and policymakers better understand the value of biological research and education as well as relate to research and researchers on a more personal level.
+The competition showcases, in a personal way, biological research in its many forms and settings.
+With the images, we are able to help the public and policymakers better understand the value of biological research and education.

 A forthcoming issue of the journal BioScience will feature the first-place photograph on the cover and the second- and third-place photos in an article.
 All of the winners receive a one-year subscription to BioScience.
-Christopher Brown will also receive $250.
+Joseph Kleinkopf will also receive $250.